microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Add-EntraBetaCustomSecurityAttributeDefinitionAllowedValues.md

 This example adds a predefined value to a custom security attribute definition.

-- `CustomSecurityAttributeDefinitionId` parameter specifies the custom security attribute definition ID.
+- `-CustomSecurityAttributeDefinitionId` parameter specifies the custom security attribute definition ID.
 You can use the command `Get-EntraBetaCustomSecurityAttributeDefinition` to get the Id.
-- `Id` parameter specifies the identifier for the predefined value.
+- `-Id` parameter specifies the identifier for the predefined value.
-- `IsActive` parameter specifies the predefined value is active or deactivated.
+- `-IsActive` parameter specifies the predefined value is active or deactivated.

 ## Parameters